ml5js/ml5-library/docs/examples-neural-network.md

 title: Neural Network
 ---

-This is a demonstration of training and evaluating a simple neural network trained to recognize digits using the [MNIST database](http://yann.lecun.com/exdb/mnist/).
+This is a demonstration of training and evaluating a simple neural network to recognize digits using the [MNIST database](http://yann.lecun.com/exdb/mnist/).

 ## Demo